-FAST will become STEM certified at the elementary level within three years and at the middle school level within five years of operation.
+FAST is STEM certified.
 STEM certification is rapidly becoming a base layer, as opposed to a differentiator, in education as more schools work toward certification.
-The call to action the parents working to start FAST is the need for our children to be able to think critically, to develop deep and meaningful understanding of the world around them and how to create innovative solutions to problems.
+The call to action the parents working to start FAST is the need for our children to be able to think critically, to develop a deep and meaningful understanding of the world around them, and how to create innovative solutions to problems.

-Over the past two decades children have developed a replication model of education.
+Over the past two decades, children have developed a replication model of education.
 Whether it is a math problem or a Lego kit in a box, children are shown a model and expected to replicate it exactly as a rote process.
-In school children have been given content information and tested to show they can replicate it accurately.
-However, many lack the ability to think critically and cannot show meaningful understanding of the material in spite of high test scores.
-Without this understanding children cannot do something creative and innovative with the content.
+In school, children have been given content information and tested to show they can replicate it accurately.
+However, many lack the ability to think critically and cannot show a meaningful understanding of the material in spite of high test scores.
+Without this understanding, children cannot do something creative and innovative with the content.
 Focusing on STEM content only gets our children to the starting line.
 Creativity and innovation will get them into the race to win.